Why risk teams are still seen as growth blockers

 How structured problem solving changes risk conversations

-When discussions are framed in this way, the dynamic between risk and the business begins to change.
-Instead of focusing on whether something should be stopped, the conversation shifts toward how it might be structured safely.
+When conversations are framed like that, the dynamic between risk and the business begins to shift quite noticeably.
+The discussion stops being about whether something needs to be shut down and starts becoming about how it could be structured safely.

-Imagine a business unit proposing a new lending structure for a client entering an unfamiliar market.
-The initial reaction from risk might traditionally focus on the uncertainties involved, the lack of historical data, and the fact that the proposal sits outside existing policy parameters.
-The conversation might quickly move toward escalation or rejection.
+Imagine a business unit proposing a new lending structure for a client entering a market the bank hasn’t really operated in before.
+The traditional reaction from risk might be to focus immediately on the uncertainty involved, the limited historical data, and the fact that the proposal doesn’t sit neatly inside existing policy.
+From there it’s not hard to see how the conversation could move fairly quickly toward escalation, or even rejection.

 KPMG: The future of risk